AnnaSou/Stereotype_Leakage/dataset/Datasheet.md

 12. **Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?** *(If so, please describe why.)*

-   We present scores for 16 trait pairs for a variety of social groups, these scores might present certain groups not in the complimentary way.
+   We present scores for 32 trait for a variety of social groups, these scores might present certain groups not in the complimentary way.
 This potentially might be harmful to representatives of these social groups.

 13. **Does the dataset relate to people?** *(If not, you may skip the remaining questions in this section.)*